dmarakom6/xscript/README.md

 # xscript
 A tiny language

+Don't imitate this, It's too easy!!!

+I don't like to add comments, so would you help me?

 # How fast is it?
 We use a little program to calculate it, you can find it in ```xscript.py```.